"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Results

 Next, we analyzed each participant's metric selections.
 We found that 20 participants often switched metrics for different features.
 For example, 10 participants used 3 different metrics, 8 used 2 metrics, and 2 used 4 metrics.
 An illustrative example is P7, who ranked and evaluated four distinct features, each aligned with a unique metric: (Consistency | `Credit History'); (Custom Fairness| `Purpose'); (Equal Opportunity | `Foreign Worker'); (Conditional Statistical Parity | `Gender').
 We observed that participants seemed to first consider their preferred fairness category, i.e., individual or/and group fairness, and then decided on specific metrics within these categories.
 For example, P16 explained, ``\textit{so to me the group fairness doesn't take that much priority because the individual fairness is what matters}'' which then led to pairing different metrics within the individual fairness category with the selected features.
-Only six participants followed a ``one-size-fits-all'' metric selection approach, similar to the one currently adopted by AI experts, where they chose the same metric (or metric combinations under Custom Fairness) across all of the features they had selected.
+Only six participants followed a ``one-size-fits-all'' metric selection approach, similar to the practice often adopted by AI experts across both credit scenarios and other AI applications scenarios \cite{de2025towards, hort2023bias}, where they chose the same metric (or metric combinations under Custom Fairness) across all of the features they had selected.

-\subsubsection{\rev{Metrics for Features, and the Reasons Behind Them}}
+\subsubsection{Metrics for Features, and the Reasons Behind Them}

 We found that each of the top ranked features (`Gender', `Foreign Worker', `Age', `Telephone', `Dependents', and `Purpose') were paired with multiple metrics: at least five different metrics in the case of `Telephone', `Dependents', and `Purpose', to seven metrics for `Gender'.
-Since participants chose different metrics for different features, we investigated any patterns within feature-metric pairings, concentrating on the six most selected features and their most frequently selected metrics (Figure~\ref{fig: featuresMetrics}).
+Since participants chose different metrics for different features, we investigated any patterns within feature-metric pairings, concentrating on the six most selected features and their most frequently selected metrics (Figure~\ref{fig: heatmaps}(b)).

 We found that Counterfactual Fairness was most frequently selected for `Age' (5 participants) and the unprotected feature `Telephone' (6 participants).
 Recall that the Counterfactual Fairness metric measures whether an individual receives the same AI outcome when certain feature values are hypothetically altered while all other features remain unchanged.
 Underlying this choice was often that they wanted to \textbf{Remove the influence of irrelevant features} (8 participants) when assessing AI fairness.
 For example, P22 highlighted for `Age', ``\textit{They [referring to the system] changing the age, and that shouldn't change things.
 I think in this case it's a question of treating people the same}''.